hazelops/terraform-aws-tailscale/README.md

   ```
  **_The tag must be added to the ACL to disable automatic key expiration!_**

-  Default parameter for tag is `tag:server`.
+  Default parameter for tag is `tag:<your-environment>`.

   You could found more examples in [Tailscale manual](https://tailscale.com/kb/1068/acl-tags#defining-a-tag).

   3. Create AWS SSM Parameter using obtained Tailscale API access token.
 For example, use the following path pattern: `<env-name>/global/tailscale_api_token`.
 For more information please refer to [AWS manual](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html).
   4. Add data source to Terraform code like in the [example configuration main.tf file](./examples/minimum/main.tf).
-  5. In the module call parameters, set `tailscale_api_token` variable like in the [example configuration main.tf file](./examples/minimum/main.tf).
+  5. In the module call parameters, set `api_token` variable like in the [example configuration main.tf file](./examples/minimum/main.tf).
   6. Alternatively Tailscale API token could be set as string, but this is very unsafe, therefore it is **_highly not recommended_** to do this.